JayMass5800/HabitV8/STORE_DESCRIPTIONS.md

 Seamlessly integrate with your device calendar to visualize habit completions alongside your daily schedule.
 See your progress at a glance with our beautiful calendar view.

 **🏥 HEALTH INTEGRATION**
-Connect with HealthKit to automatically sync your health data and seamlessly correlate your health data with your habit progress.
+Connect with HealthKit and Health Connect to enhance your habit tracking experience.
+We access specific health data types only to support your chosen habits:
+• Steps data to automatically track walking/running habits and provide step count insights
+• Heart rate monitoring during workouts to help optimize fitness habits and exercise intensity
+• Sleep data to correlate with sleep hygiene habits and bedtime routines
+• Exercise/workout data to automatically mark fitness habits as complete
+• Water intake tracking to support hydration habits All health data remains on your device and is used solely to provide personalized habit insights and automatic tracking features.

 **🎨 BEAUTIFUL DESIGN**
 Enjoy a modern, intuitive interface with smooth animations, customizable themes, and a delightful user experience that makes habit tracking a pleasure.